BAYKO in AUSTRALIA

 While this may be a copy of a domestic document, if it is, I've never seen it...

-...the layout is unusual, compared to other price lists, in that the parts list is a single list rather than separate standard and supplementary lists.
+…the layout is non-standard, in that the parts list is a single list rather than separate standard and supplementary lists.

 It is also an unusual size, being significantly longer that other price lists of the same period.